 Cervical cancer screening is a cornerstone of women's health, offering early detection that can save lives.
-JHAH emphasizes the importance of two key tests: the Pap smear and HPV (Human Papillomavirus) testing.
+JHAH emphasizes the importance of the HPV (Human Papillomavirus) testing.

-HPV testing identifies the presence of the virus that can trigger these cellular changes.
+HPV testing identifies the presence of the virus that can trigger abnormal cellular changes in the cervix.

-JHAH recommends that sexually active women aged 21-64 have a Pap smear every three years, or every five years if combined with an HPV test.
+JHAH recommends that sexually active women aged 21-64 have an HPV test done every five years.
+Further testing may be recommended depending on the results.
 Regular screenings are essential for detecting any pre-cancerous changes in the cervix, significantly improving the chances of successful treatment.

 Talk to your primary care physician today about scheduling your next screening.
 Early detection is your best defense against cervical cancer.